 File Data Store and Amazon S3 Data Store provide a storage infrastructure that is best suited for these scenarios.
 These storage repositories store a single copy of asset binaries (including renditions) that can be shared by metadata and tags in multiple locales.
 Therefore, creating asset language copies and translating metadata and tags does not affect repository size.

 You can also make a few configuration changes to a couple of workflows and the translation integration framework to further streamline the process.

 As the name suggests, the DAM Metadata Writeback workflow rewrites the metadata to the binary file.
 Because the metadata changes after translation, writing it back to the binary file generates a different binary for a language copy.

 Disabling the DAM MetaData Writeback workflow turns off XMP metadata write-back on asset binaries.
 Consequently, future metadata changes are no longer be saved within the assets.
 Evaluate the consequences before disabling this workflow.

 Enable the Set last modified date workflow.

 The DAM MetaData Writeback workflow configures the last modified date for an asset.
-Because you disable this workflow in step 2, AEM Assets is no longer able to keep the last modified date of assets up-to-date.
+Because you disable this workflow in step 2, Experience Manager Assets is no longer able to keep the last modified date of assets up-to-date.
 Therefore, enable the Set last modified date workflow to ensure that last modified dates of assets are up-to-date.
 Assets with outdated last modified dates can cause errors.